Lawniczak Group

 Transmission Dynamics: We are using single cell RNAseq to to study the behavior of P. falciparum parasites from natural infections.
 How do malaria parasites behave inside of the human host to enhance their probability of transmission?
 In particular, using single cell approaches, we are interrogating the relationship of the asexual to sexual parasites in a given infection (are all asexual parasites contributing to the transmission pool?), and studying whether parasites mate non-randomly inside the mosquito.
 This project is funded by the Medical Research Council.

-All areas of our research on mosquitoes and parasites are aimed at gaining a deep evolutionary understanding of these interesting yet deadly organisms, and ultimately our research and the data we generate will help to implement new methods of control, including gene drive and transmission blocking strategies that aim to stop malaria.
+All areas of our research on mosquitoes and parasites are focused on a deep evolutionary understanding of these interesting yet deadly organisms, and ultimately our research and the data we generate will help to implement new methods of control, including gene drive and transmission blocking strategies that aim to stop malaria.

 Theme: Biodiversity Genomics

-DToL: We are heavily involved in the Darwin Tree of Life Project, which aims to generate reference genomes for all described British eukaryotic species in the next decade.
+DToL: We are heavily involved in the Darwin Tree of Life Project, which is generating reference genomes for all described British eukaryotic species.

-BIOSCAN for Flying Insects: The BIOSCAN for Flying Insects-UK project is using simple DNA barcoding to study insect species diversity and species interactions for 1 million insects over the next five years.
-Our ambition is to have 100 sites across the UK using Malaise traps on a monthly basis to passively collect insects so we can study how species diversity and species interactions change through space and time.
+BIOSCAN for Flying Insects: The BIOSCAN project is using simple DNA barcoding to study insect species diversity and species interactions across the UK for 1 million insects over five years.
+Through our partners, we have 100 sites across the UK using Malaise traps on a monthly basis to passively collect insects so we can study how species diversity and species interactions change through space and time.

 Core team